 Homemade dinner rolls!
 Make the best soft and fluffy dinner rolls with this easy recipe!
-These yummy rolls are so simple to make.
+These old fashioned rolls are so simple to make.

 My family can’t get enough homemade bread!
 Homemade bread is just one of those things that can’t be beat.

-The smell alone is enough to bring even my pickiest kid to the table.
+The smell of baking bread is enough to bring even my pickiest kid to the table.
 But a lot of people find working with yeast and making homemade dinner rolls to be intimidating.

 How to make dinner rolls (from scratch)

-After the dough rises, divide the dough into 24 pieces.
-There are notes just below the recipe that explain how I divide the dough.
+Step 5: After the dough rises, divide the dough into 24 pieces.

 - Temperature: Temperature is important when working with yeast.
 The milk should be warm, but it shouldn’t be hot.
 If it’s too hot, it can kill the yeast.

 - Using a kitchen thermometer is the best way to check the temperature of the milk.
 There’re about $10, and you can use a kitchen thermometer for a variety of cooking and baking tasks.

 - Butter and eggs: the butter and egg should be at room temperature.
 Otherwise, if they’re cold, they can bring down the temp of the dough and cause the rolls to rise slowly.